I-2-5-48.Vocational Experts — General

 The ALJ may use a VE before, during, or after the hearing.

 The ALJ must avoid any off-the-record discussion with the VE.
 If such a discussion occurs, the ALJ must summarize the discussion on the record at the hearing or by entering a written summary into the record as an exhibit.

 All ALJ contact with a VE about a case must be in writing or on the record at a hearing, and all correspondence with the VE must be made part of the record.

 The ALJ may not use a VE who has had prior professional contact with the claimant.

-The ALJ may not ask a VE to provide an opinion on psychological (i.e., medical) matters even if the VE is a certified mental health professional.
+The ALJ may not ask a VE to provide testimony on psychological (i.e., medical) matters even if the VE is a certified mental health professional.
 See HALLEX I-2-5-61.

-The VE's opinion is not binding on the ALJ.
-The ALJ must weigh a VE's opinion along with all other evidence.
+The VE's testimony is not binding on the ALJ.
+The ALJ must consider a VE's testimony along with all other evidence.